Gur-e-Amir: Construction

 In 1403, after a military campaign against the Ottoman Empire, Muhammad Sultan, Timur's heir to the throne, died.
-Returning to Samarkand in the fall of 1404, Timur ordered for his grandson the building of a mausoleum, which became the family tomb of Gur-e-Amir.
+Returning to Samarkand in the fall of 1404, Timur ordered for him the construction of a mausoleum, which became the family crypt of the Gur-e-Amir.
 The mausoleum was built in the southeastern part of medieval Samarkand, near the madrasa and khanqah of Muhammad Sultan.

 Timur died during a campaign in China.
-In January 1405, he arrived in the city of Otrar (its ruins - near the confluence of Arys into the Syr Darya), where he fell ill and died (18 February according to most historians, 15 February according to the tombstone of Timur).
-Timur's body was embalmed, placed in an ebony coffin upholstered in silver brocade, and contrary to the will of Timur, who willed to be buried in his native Kesh, was taken to Samarkand on the initiative of his grandson Khalil-sultan.
+In January 1405, he arrived in the city of Otrar (its ruins are near the confluence of Arys into the Syr Darya), where he fell ill and died (18 February according to most historians, 15 February according to the tombstone of Timur).
+Timur's body was embalmed, placed in an ebony coffin upholstered in silver brocade, and contrary to the will of Timur, who willed to be buried in his native Shahrisabz, was taken to Samarkand on the initiative of his grandson Khalil-sultan.
 Tamerlane was buried in the Gur-e-Amir mausoleum, at that time still unfinished.
-The official mourning events were held on 18 March 1405 by Timur's grandson Khalil-Sultan (1405–1409), who seized the Samarkand throne against the will of his grandfather, who bequeathed the throne to his eldest grandson Pir Muhammed.
+The official mourning events were held on 18 March 1405 by Timur's grandson Khalil-Sultan (1405–1409), who seized the Samarkand throne against the will of his grandfather, who bequeathed the throne to his eldest grandson Pir Muhammad.

 During Ulugh Beg's reign, the mausoleum became the Timurid family crypt; a doorway was made to provide an entrance to the mausoleum.

 Later enlargement

-In this architectural ensemble are the tombs of Timur himself, his sons Shah Rukh (died in 1447 in Herat) and Miran Shah (killed on April 21, 1408 in the vicinity of Tabriz), grandsons - Ulugh Beg (1394–1449) and Muhammad Sultan, also Timurids Abdullo Mirzo, Abdurahmon Mirzo, teacher and mentor of Timur Mir Said Baraka.
-By the will of Timur's youngest son Shah Rukh, Mir Said Baraka's remains are buried in the Gur-e-Amir Mausoleum.
+In this architectural ensemble are the tombs of Timur himself, his sons Shah Rukh (died in 1447 in Herat) and Miran Shah (killed on April 21, 1408 in the vicinity of Tabriz), grandsons - Ulugh Beg (1394–1449) and Muhammad Sultan, also Timurids, and the teacher and mentor of Timur, Mir Said Baraka.
+By the will of Timur's youngest son Shah Rukh, Mir Said Baraka's remains are buried in the Gur-e-Amir.
 Timur was a Muslim and an admirer of Sufi orders.
 The main spiritual mentor of Timur was the descendant of the Islamic prophet Muhammad, Sheikh Mir Said Baraka.
 He was the one who gave Timur the symbols of power: a drum and a banner when he came to power in 1370.
 Mir Said Baraka predicted a great future for the Emir.
 He accompanied Timur on his great campaigns.
 In 1391 he blessed him before his battle with Tokhtamysh.
 In 1403 they together mourned the unexpected death of the heir to the throne - Muhammad-Sultan.
 According to the Arab historian Ibn Arabshah Timur constantly said: "All that I have reached in the state and the strongest countries conquered by me - all this was achieved because of the prayer and blessing of Sheikh Shamsuddin al-Khavoriyyah and all the luck found only from Said Baraka".
 Therefore, Timur himself was also buried at his feet.